arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - The **Conveyor belt** is used to drive the package.
 Three conveyors will be used.
 Two conveyors are responsible for feeding the system, bringing the item to be packaged and the box that will hold the item, while the third conveyor is responsible for moving the open package to be closed by the carton closing machine and labeled by the labeling machine.
 All conveyors will be controlled via a Solid State Relay, which is used to activate loads that are not supported by the PLC output.
 This way, the PLC can control equipment requiring a higher load capacity.

-- The **Modbus Servodriver** is used to create the XYZ Cartesian robot, which will be used for picking up the item and placing it inside the box.
+- The **Modbus Servo driver** is used to create the XYZ Cartesian robot, which will be used for picking up the item and placing it inside the box.
 These servo drivers will be controlled via Modbus RTU.

 - The **Carton Closing Machine** is used to close and seal the open box containing the item.
 It will be controlled by a solid-state relay connected to an output from the Opta, which will act on an electromechanical actuator responsible for performing the closing and sealing operation.